DTT2411/CI-Portfolio-Project-1/README.md

 103 - Result from autoprefixer, can be safely ignored <br>

 Since none of the warnings were unexpected or any cause for concern, no action was taken to resolve these.

-### Resolved Bugs from Manual Testing
-- Testimonials page did not appear active on navigation bar when on the page.
-Simple fix by changing the element with the `active` class.
-- I noticed that on smaller screens, the label for textareas in the hiring and booking form was extending beyond the edge of the text box.
-This was particularly pronounced on phone size screens.
-I used DevTools to inspect the label element and was able to identify a `white-space: nowrap` attribute which was causing the issue.
-I looked this attribute up since I wasn't familiar with it and was able to find an alternative attribute `white-space: normal` which fixed the issue.
-The textarea labels now word wrap appropriately on smaller screens.

 ### Unfixed Bugs
 - All bugs identified during manual and validtor testing were resolved.